codewithnick/instagrambot/README.md

 # Which plan should I use ?
 OR for How long should I use the bot?

 ## one day plan
-if you want to try how this bot works this will be the best plan for you,although you should take a break of atleast 4 days before using this plan again
+if you want to try how this bot works this will be the best plan for you,although you should take a break of atleast 2 days before using this plan again
 #### impressions -> ( 10 likes + 7 comments + 3 messages )* 17 hours == 340 impressions/ day == ATLEAST 340 users redirected to your page
 #### cost(whichever is cheaper) -> 1 $ OR 60 Rs.

 ## three days plan
-if you have already tried the bot and want to get efficient reach this will be the best plan for you,although you should take a break of atleast a week before using this plan again
+if you have already tried the bot and want to get efficient reach this will be the best plan for you,although you should take a break of atleast 3 days before using this plan again
 #### impressions -> ( 9 likes + 4 comments + 3 messages )* 17 hours == 272 impressions/day == ATLEAST 816 users redirected to your page
 #### cost(whichever is cheaper) -> 3 $ OR 200 Rs.